Home | Volume 47 | Article number 126

 Image in medicine Down

 A 70-year-old male patient presented to the respiratory medicine outpatient department (OPD) with chief complaints of left-sided chest pain and dyspnea on exertion for the last 2 years.
 The patient also had complaints of cough with occasional mucoid expectoration for the last 2 months.
 A detailed history revealed a history of left-sided tubercular empyema in 2018, in which the patient had taken anti-tubercular treatment for 6 months, and was informed that he did not go to the pulmonologist for regular follow-up as advised.
 A chest X-ray posteroanterior (PA) view was done, which revealed the presence of left-sided pleural thickening along with left-sided lung volume loss (red arrow) and compensatory hyperinflation of the right lung.
-Fibrothorax is defined as pleural fibrosis that may occur secondary to an inflammatory reaction due to connective tissue diseases, asbestos exposure-related pleural diseases, or drug reaction, with the commonest cause being Tubercular empyema, especially in a country with a high tuberculosis burden such as India.
+Fibrothorax is defined as pleural fibrosis that may occur secondary to an inflammatory reaction due to connective tissue diseases, asbestos exposure-related pleural diseases, or drug reaction, with the commonest cause being tubercular empyema, especially in a country with a high tuberculosis burden such as India.
 In this patient, given the history of chronic tubercular empyema, this chest X-ray image highlights the long-standing and often debilitating sequelae of tuberculosis.
 Therefore, we wish to emphasize the importance of the comprehensive and multi-disciplinary approach that is needed in the treatment of tubercular empyema with the active involvement of a thoracic surgeon, to prevent the development of such complications in patients with pleural tuberculosis.

-Figure 1: chest X-ray posteroanterior (PA) view of the patient showing left-sided fibrothorax (red arrow) due to chronic tubercular empyema; right lung showing compensatory hyperinflation
+Figure 1: chest X-ray posteroanterior view of the patient showing left-sided fibrothorax (red arrow) due to chronic tubercular empyema; right lung showing compensatory hyperinflation